Skip to main content

 • Marriage certificate (if surviving spouse)

-Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C. § 1701j-3), Mission Fed cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
-Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules.
-Contact Member Services at 800-500-6328 or 858-524-2850 for assistance.
+Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C. § 1701j-3), Mission Fed cannot enforce a due-on-sale clause when the property passes to a surviving spouse, a child, a relative on death, or the borrower's revocable living trust.
+Confirmed Successors in Interest are treated as borrowers under the CFPB mortgage servicing rules.
+Mission Fed publishes no separate Successor in Interest packet or timeline — the process runs through Member Services at 800-500-6328 and the home lending department.
+Note that the mortgage sits alongside Mission Fed's statutory lien on the member's deposits: a delinquent loan balance can be satisfied out of the decedent's share accounts before anything is paid to heirs.

-Documentation required by Mission Fed includes Certified copy of the death certificate, Valid government-issued photo ID for the claimant (beneficiary, executor, or administrator), and Account information for the deceased (account numbers if available), along with additional paperwork that varies by account type.
+Documentation required by Mission Fed includes Certified copy of the death certificate, Valid government-issued photo ID for the claimant (beneficiary, surviving joint owner, executor, administrator, or successor trustee), and The deceased member's account or membership number, if known, along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 Frequently asked questions

-Mission Fed's Member Services can be reached by phone at 1-800-500-6328 for questions throughout the claims process.
+Mission Fed's Member Services (deceased-member claims are handled in branch and by Member Services; there is no bereavement line) can be reached by phone at 1-800-500-6328 for questions throughout the claims process.

 If the deceased held multiple Mission Fed accounts, each may require a separate claim or have different documentation requirements.
-The Member Services can confirm which accounts require individual attention and which can be processed together.
+The Member Services (no separate estate department; Trust & Will partnership for estate documents) can confirm which accounts require individual attention and which can be processed together.

 Mission Fed